Nuno Resende: Early life

 Nuno was born in Porto, and is an only child.
 He enrolled at the French school of Porto when he was 5.
 His family moved to Belgium when he was 12.
+He is also a Belgian national.
 As a sport fanatic, he took a training in sports.
 In 1985, he was admitted into the European School of Brussels.
 He took part in tournaments, especially the Espérance tennis tournament.
 Between 1993 and 1996, he attended the Physical Education School where he took a teacher training course for regents.
 He then decided to attempt a musical career.

 He formed many hard-rock bands.
 He takes part in Pour la Gloire, a talent contest on the RTBF in 1997.
 In 1998, Alec Mansion formed a band, La Teuf, in which Nuno sang.
 In 2000, the band was part of the Belgian selection for the Eurovision Song Contest with the song Soldat de l’amour.
 He got through to the finals, but he was eliminated and the band split the same year.

 Alec Mansion noticed the beauty of his voice and hired him for different projects and chorus sessions in Belgium.

 In 1999, the singer played the part of Gontrand in the musical La Belle et la Bête, with Luc de Walter (The Voice, Belgium).
 The same year, Nuno got into the band Apy and recorded a rerun of Lio’s Banana Split.

 From musicals to Eurovision (2000–08)

 In 2000, under the pseudonym of Nuno, he sings Allez, allez, allez, the official song of the Belgian football team nicknamed Les Diables rouges.
 From 2000 to the end of 2002, Nuno Resende is an understudy in Roméo et Juliette, de la Haine à l'Amour, by Gérard Presgurvic.
 The cast wins the NRJ Music Award of the Francophone song in 2001.

 In 2003, he takes part in the musical Les Demoiselles de Rochefort.

-In 2005, Resende represented Belgium in the Eurovision Song Contest 2005 with the song Le grand soir (The Big Night), composed by Alec Mansion and Frédéric Zeitoun.
+In 2005, Resende represented Belgium in the Eurovision Song Contest 2005 with the song Le Grand Soir (The Big Night), composed by Alec Mansion and Frédéric Zeitoun.
 He does not get through to the finals, with only 29 points, and ends 22nd out of 25 contestants in the semi-final.

 In 2007, he plays the leading part in the musical Aladin, with Florence Coste, at the Palais des congrès de Paris and then in the French Zéniths.
 Nuno is nominated to the Marius for his performance.

 From September 2008 to January 2009 he plays the parts of Roger and Dany in the musical Grease in Paris.
 The production is nominated to the Globes de Cristal Award in 2009.